 Nor does it prove that Louisa has been photographed with Greta because she's a handler working through one foundation.

-All that is completely unfounded bullshit, and it's based on nothing more than an innate hatred of Soros, a couple of out-of-context photos, and an overriding desire to invalidate the words of a 16-year-old girl as not being her own.
+And it's based on nothing more than an innate hatred of Soros, a couple of out-of-context photos, and an overriding desire to invalidate the words of a 16-year-old girl as not being her own.

 It's an intense showing of weakness, to say the least.

-It is kind of amazing that the right is still sticking on with all these people, even after watching them debase themselves so pathetically trying to discredit a 16-year-old girl.
+It is kind of amazing that the right is still sticking on with all these people, even after watching them debase themselves so pathetically, trying to discredit a 16-year-old girl.

 And everyone is rejecting her, but the very weakest-minded people.

-Because these are the pathetic followers, the cannon fodder, the useful idiots, the morons, the smuts, the dupes, the marks, the slobs, the fools, the ignorant idiots, the people that bought the con and keep doubling down on the con forever.
+The Cannon Fodder, the useful idiots, the morons, the smucks, the dupes, the marks, the swabs, the fools, the ignorant idiots, the people that bought the con and keep doubling down the con forever.

 When I was listening to this, I was like, if I were Alex, I would legitimately feel an obligation to immediately, when I come back from break, explain what I meant.

-$150 million definitely sounds like a lot of money, but consider for a second here that the most recent evaluation of Reddit placed the site as being worth $3 billion.
+But considered for a second here, that the most recent evaluation of Reddit placed the site as being worth $3 billion.

-If this investment even involves any kind of control over company decisions, buying in for $150 million would be approximately a 5% ownership of the company, which is nowhere near enough to unilaterally direct their actions.
+Okay, so if this investment even involves any kind of control over company decisions, buying in for $150 million would be approximately a 5% ownership of the company, which is nowhere near enough to unilaterally direct their actions.

 They have done studies, though, that show that only 5% of the electorate needs to be sufficiently motivated in order to instigate great change over time.

-Also, the dumb-dumb Alex Jones spin on this fails to explain that in the same round of funding where Tencent bought in, Reddit also received an additional $150 million in investments from firms like Sequoia and Fidelity and the rapper Snoop Dogg.
+Also, the dumb-dumb Alex Jones spent on this fails to explain that in the same round of funding where Tencent bought in, Reddit also received an additional $150 million in investments from firms like Sequoia and Fidelity and the rapper Snoop Dogg.

 He also doesn't bring up that the majority shareholder in Reddit is Advanced Publications, and they have been for a long time.